watson-developer-cloud/community/conversation/README.md

 - Empty prompt: Optional slot is the slot without text in the prompt
 - No prompt to user: User is not asked for the value of the slot.
 If the user does not fill in the slot, there is no reminder to be populated.
-- Prompt can be filled: User can provide the value of the optional slot at any moment of processing the node.
+- Prompt can be filled: User can provide the value of the optional slot at any moment of processing the node with slots.
 The value is then populated.
+     - Example:

-     - Example: "I want to order a Margarita to go"
+            User: "I want to order a margherita pizza to go" / @pizza_place:go

-- Node interaction completes if all compulsory slots are filled (disregarding the optional slot values).
+- Node with slots interaction completes if all compulsory slots are filled (disregarding the optional slot values).

 ### Ordering pizza - free form input <a id="ordering-pizza-free-form-input"></a>